TaoChenOSU/CSCI544_Prj/CONTRIBUTING.md

 ## Python style

+### Python3
+Please use python3 for our project.

 ### Indents
-Please using 4-space instead of tabs for indents.
+Please use 4-space instead of tabs for indents.

 ## Git
 ### Development